PeterUlb/image-service/README.md

 ## Dependencies

-The following services are expected to run and be configured (for integration tests `wiremock` and `testcontainers` are used via `docker-compose`, using `src/test/resources/compose-test.yml`).
+The following services are expected to run and be configured.

 1. Postgres DB
 2. Cloud Storage